Skip to content

 Please still call us with all wildlife emergencies, so we can make sure all animals we are able to admit gets the help they need!

-We are currently unable to accept patients outside of our normal operating hours and are asking the public to please not bring us any wildlife without first speaking with one of our staff members.
+We are not accepting patients outside of our normal operating hours and ask the public to please not bring us any wildlife without first speaking with one of our staff members.

 About the Outbreak